GonzaloArielRossi/sample-bucket/README.md

 Both the "testimonials" and "featured in" sections of this site are 100% ficticial.
 The artists and companies mentioned are not related to this website and are meant solely as examples.

-The samples are not of my composition, and are Royalty Free (Cymatics - Trap Starter Pack).
+All sounds used in the site are from Cymatics - Trap Starter Pack (copyright free).

-All product images are made by me.
+Product images and logos are made by me.